asolbas/CNVdb/README.md

 ### Usage
 These scripts were developed to analyse the CNV database of the Instituto de Investigación Sanitaria Fundación Jiménez Díaz (IIS-FJD).
 They are specific for this database and therefore they will not work for CNV databases that do not share the same structure.

+The datasets used in the project are not included in this repository as they contain information from IIS-FJD patients.

 ### Roadmap
 The files contained in this repository are:
 - __StatisticalAnalysis.R__: statistical and exploratory data analysis of the database.